SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 # symbolic link to trimmed fastq
 ln -s /scratch/formationX/TRIMMOMATIC/*.P.fastq.gz .
-{% endhighlight %}

- * Run the kallisto quant program by providing `GCF_000146045.2_R64_genes.fasta` as transcriptome reference and specifying correctly pairs of input fastq- `kallisto quant`
+# Run the kallisto quant program by providing `GCF_000146045.2_R64_genes.fasta` as transcriptome reference and specifying correctly pairs of input fastq- `kallisto quant`

 # For every sample run kallisto quant (example with SRR453568 sample)

-{% highlight python %}
 kallisto quant -i GCF_000146045.2_R64_genes.fai -o SRR453568 <(zcat SRR453568_1.P.fastq.gz) <(zcat SRR453568_2_P.fastq.gz)

 # [ATTENTION] OR use this script to lauch the whole of samples in a command line.